so1dier/resume_cv/README.md

 ## Summary:
 Highly motivated and experienced software engineer with 14+ years of experience designing, developing, and testing software applications.
 Proficient in C++, Python3.8, and Linux.
 Strong problem-solving skills and experience working in Agile and Scrum environments.
-Have work in fintech (payments), embedded (machine control), games industries.
+Have work in fintech (payments), banking, embedded (machine control and gps), games industries.

 ## Technical Skills:
 - Programming languages: C++11/14/17/20, Python, C#, JavaScript